Guide to Idle Funds: Where to Put Them

 Idle funds are funds that aren’t serving any specific purpose or working for you in any way.
 This is a term that’s often used when discussing business and government finance.
 It’s common for government entities and corporations to have idle money sitting in cash reserves until it’s ready to be used for specific expenditures.

 It’s also possible for individuals to have idle cash.
-For example, you might keep a few hundred dollars stashed in your dresser.
+For example, you might keep a few hundred dollars stashed in your dresser or checking account.
 That money is technically idle, since it isn’t earning you any interest.
 The good news is that it’s easy to put idle funds to work so your money has a chance to grow.

 What Are Idle Funds?

 In personal finance, idle funds or idle savings refers to money that isn’t being invested or otherwise earning interest.
-Idle funds may be held in cash or sit in a deposit account at a bank, credit union, or other financial institution.
-They can be called idle savings, idle cash, or idle money, but it all means the same thing.
+Idle funds may be held in cash or sit in a deposit account, like a checking account, at a bank, credit union, or other financial institution.
+It can be called idle savings, idle cash, or idle money, but it all means the same thing.
 It’s money that’s doing absolutely nothing.
 It’s not appreciating in any way or earning you interest.

 Here’s another way to think of idle funds.
 Imagine you’re in a car that’s idling at a stoplight.
 You’re not moving forward toward any specific destination and you’re not gaining anything; in fact, you’re just burning gas.
 When you allow your money to sit idle, you’re not getting closer to your financial goals either.